 Art lovers can explore Gingerbread Square Gallery, located on upper Duval Street in a Victorian structure overlooking a courtyard.
 Gingerbread Square is the city’s oldest private art gallery, opened in the early 1970s by the nation’s first openly gay mayor, Richard Heyman.
 It has showcased works of playwright Tennessee Williams and today houses a collection of vibrant paintings, art glass, sculpture and other offerings.

 The Key West Butterfly & Nature Conservatory features a unique art gallery, gift shop and learning center.
-With a spectacular glass-enclosed, climate-controlled greenhouse, it has walkways through a lush environment that is home to hundreds of exotic butterflies, birds and plants from around the world.
+With a spectacular glass-enclosed, climate-controlled greenhouse, it has walkways through a lush environment that is home to hundreds of exotic butterflies, birds and a pair of flamingos, and plants from around the world.

 Salt Island Provisions, nestled on Fleming Street, is one of Key West’s most colorful shops — a purveyor of handcrafted, locally sourced treats such as savory salts and sweet wild honey.